sahikabetul/Pneumonia-Detection-From-Chest-X-Rays-and-FDA-Submission/README.md

 I used 112,000 chest x-rays with disease labels acquired from 30,000 patients.

+## About the Dataset

+The dataset provided to you for this project was curated by the NIH specifically to address the problem of a lack of large x-ray datasets with ground truth labels to be used in the creation of disease detection algorithms.

+The data is mounted in the Udacity Jupyter GPU workspace provided to you, along with code to load the data.
+Alternatively, you can download the data from the [kaggle website](https://www.kaggle.com/nih-chest-xrays/data) and run it locally.
+You are STRONGLY recommended to complete the project using the Udacity workspace since the data is huge, and you will need GPU to accelerate the training process.

+There are 112,120 X-ray images with disease labels from 30,805 unique patients in this dataset.
+The disease labels were created using Natural Language Processing (NLP) to mine the associated radiological reports.
+The labels include 14 common thoracic pathologies:
+- Atelectasis
+- Consolidation
+- Infiltration
+- Pneumothorax
+- Edema
+- Emphysema
+- Fibrosis
+- Effusion
+- Pneumonia
+- Pleural thickening
+- Cardiomegaly
+- Nodule
+- Mass
+- Hernia

+The biggest limitation of this dataset is that image labels were NLP-extracted so there could be some erroneous labels but the NLP labeling accuracy is estimated to be >90%.

+The original radiology reports are not publicly available but you can find more details on the labeling process [here.](https://arxiv.org/abs/1705.02315)

+### Dataset Contents:

+1. 112,120 frontal-view chest X-ray PNG images in 1024*1024 resolution (under images folder)
+2. Meta data for all images (Data_Entry_2017.csv): Image Index, Finding Labels, Follow-up #, Patient ID, Patient Age, Patient Gender, View Position, Original Image Size and Original Image Pixel Spacing.

 ## Project Steps
 This project has the following steps.